 During auscultation, as the sphygmomanometer cuff is deflated, five different sounds, called Korotkoff sounds, are heard over the artery.
 Each sound has a distinct characteristic (Figure 1).
 BP is recorded with the first Korotkoff sound (systolic pressure reading) at the beginning of the fifth Korotkoff sound (diastolic pressure reading).
 The difference between systolic pressure and diastolic pressure is the pulse pressure.
 For a BP of 120/80 mm Hg, the pulse pressure is 40 mm Hg, the difference between 120 mm Hg and 80 mm Hg.

 Cuff size should be proportionate to the limb circumference.
 Most adults require a large adult cuff.
 An improper-size cuff can produce an inaccurate BP measurement.
-Studies show that using a cuff that is too narrow results in an overestimation of BP, whereas using a cuff that is too wide results in an underestimation of BP.undefined#ref1">1
+Using a cuff that is too narrow results in an overestimation of BP, whereas using a cuff that is too wide results in an underestimation of BP.undefined#ref1">1,6

 When measuring BP in the upper arm is not possible—for example, when the available BP cuffs do not fit the upper arm properly—BP may be measured in the forearm.
-To obtain the most accurate reading, the proper size BP cuff must be used for the forearm, which typically has a smaller circumference than the upper arm.
+To obtain the most accurate reading, the proper-size BP cuff must be used for the forearm, which typically has a smaller circumference than the upper arm.
 BP measurements in the forearm and upper arm are not interchangeable.
-Systolic blood pressure readings tend to be higher in more distal arteries, such as those in the forearm, whereas diastolic blood pressure readings tend to be lower in the more distal arteries.6,8 The thigh or calf can be used if measurement of the upper arms and forearms is not possible.1 A bariatric cuff may be needed for larger adults.
+Systolic BP readings tend to be higher in more distal arteries, such as those in the forearm, whereas diastolic BP readings tend to be lower in the more distal arteries.5 The thigh or calf can be used if measurement of the upper arms and forearms is not possible.5 A bariatric cuff may be needed for larger adults.
 Thigh BP is not interchangeable with an ankle or upper extremity BP.

 Rationale: Exposure to cold can significantly increase systolic BP.5